 Exciting online music and movement classes for infants, toddlers, preschoolers, K-2nd graders—and the grownups who love them!
 Completely online in fall 2020, our renowned music education program is coming to you right in the comfort of your very own home.

-Music Together Online is designed to teach the way young children learn: through play.
+Music Together Online is a research-based program designed to teach the way young children learn: through play.

-Free demonstration classes Sept 13-19.
+Free demonstration classes anytime.
 Register at MusicTogetherClasses.org under “Demos.”
-Fall session begins Sept 26-Oct 2.
+Fall session is underway but you can join anytime and we prorate when you register late.
 Tuition is $189 for the first registered child in a family and an additional $104 for the second child.
 Infant siblings under 8 months attend at no cost.

 It’s safe, convenient, engaging, effective, stress relieving, connection building and totally fun.